 Most project management apps let you choose from only a handful of task views, like a list, calendar, or Kanban view.
 Additional views, especially Gantt charts, are usually a premium feature.
 ClickUp is different.

-It's a simple and free project management app that lets you choose from 11 different task views, including Gantt charts and mind maps.
-There are also four different page views: Chat (which displays conversations alongside your tasks), Doc (which lets you create docs, wikis, and knowledge bases), and Embed (to add apps and websites next to your tasks).
+It's a simple and free project management app that lets you choose from 13 different views, including Gantt charts, along with Chat (which displays conversations alongside your tasks), Docs (which lets you create docs, wikis, and knowledge bases), and Embed (to add apps and websites next to your tasks).

-ClickUp's dashboards are just as customizable, letting you choose from more than 20 different widgets, so you can only highlight the most important project information.
-Plus, with a newly revamped task details screen, you can view details, create subtasks, and add attachments more easily than you could before—you can even track time right inside the task.
+ClickUp's dashboards are just as customizable, letting you choose from tons of different widgets, so you can only highlight the most important project information.
+Plus, with a revamped task details screen, you can view details, create subtasks, and add attachments really easily—you can even track time right inside the task.

-With ClickUp's Zapier integrations, you can connect ClickUp with your favorite apps.
-Try one of the automations below, or read about why ClickUp users love Zapier.
+And with ClickUp's Zapier integrations, you can connect ClickUp with your favorite apps.
+Try one of the automations below, or read about how to automate ClickUp with Zapier.

 Add starred Gmail emails as tasks in ClickUp [Business Gmail Accounts Only]

-ClickUp price: The free plan includes unlimited tasks and users, up to 100MB of storage, and up to 60 uses of Gantt charts, mind maps, dashboards, and timeline views.
-Upgrade to the Unlimited plan for $7/user/month for unlimited list, board, calendar, and Gantt views, unlimited dashboards, and guests and permissions.
+ClickUp price: The free plan includes unlimited tasks and users, up to 100MB of storage, limited access to Gantt charts, workload, and timeline views, and more.
+Upgrade to the Unlimited plan for $7/user/month for unlimited list, board, calendar, and Gantt views, limited access to mind maps, and guests and permissions.

 Best free project management software for spreadsheet-like features